 About me

 I am a friendly and experienced therapist for couples and individuals in Shoreditch and online.
-I also supervise clinical practice, teach and facilitate groups on training courses, at Birkbeck, Counselling Foundation, and Minster Centre.
-Previously I worked as a Programme Tutor and Year Development Tutor, supervisor and seminar leader on a professional clinical training at WPF.
+I supervise clinical practice, teach and facilitate groups on training courses, at Birkbeck, and Minster Centre.
+Previously I taught and supervised clinical practice for many years at WPF and The Counselling Foundation.
 I also work at a community charity supervising clinical practice.

 What to expect from a first session: